HOW-TO GUIDES

 Step 4

-Now take a chalk line and attach on one side, pull the line tight and snap the line to mark where the joists need to be cut.
-A screw can be attached to the side of the joist at the desired length to attach the string line.
+Now take a chalk line and attach it at the mark on one side, pull the line tight to the other mark; and snap the line to mark where the joists need to be cut.

 Pro Tip